foragile/machine_learning/README.md

 - Helping machine learning freshman have a better and deeper understanding of the basic algorithms and models in this field.
 - Providing the real-life and commercial executing methods in ML filed.
 - Keeping my Mathematics Theory and Coding ability fresh due to such cases.
+- Improve my ability of Java and Python.

 # Overview
 ### 1.FM